Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Introduction

-Various methods of compact binary coalescence (CBC) search~\cite{Usman_2016, messick2017analysis, klimenko2016method} were used to detect gravitational wave sources in LIGO's first observational run (O1)~\cite{abbott2016binary, abbott2017search}.
-These searches resulted in two confident BBH detections viz., GW150914 and GW151226 at false-alarm rate (FAR) $< 6.0 \times 10^{-7}\ \mathrm{yr}^{-1}$ ($> 5.3 \sigma$) each and a third detection viz.
-GW151012 with a higher FAR of $0.37\ \mathrm{yr}^{-1}$ ($1.7 \sigma$)~\cite{GW150914, abbott2016gw150914, BBH_O1}.
-Later, using an improved search method, the FAR of GW151012 could be reduced to $0.17\ \mathrm{yr}^{-1}$~\cite{gwtc1}.
-Similarly, in the offline \pycbc analysis of the second observational run (O2), GW170729 was detected with a FAR of $1.36\ \mathrm{yr}^{-1}$.
-The statistic used in 2-OGC~\cite{2OGC} reduced the FAR values of GW151012 and GW170729 to $0.0045$ and $0.15$ respectively.
+Various methods of compact binary coalescence search~\cite{Usman_2016, messick2017analysis, klimenko2016method} were used to detect gravitational wave sources in LIGO's first observational run (O1)~\cite{abbott2016binary, abbott2017search}.
+These searches resulted in two confident BBH detections viz., GW150914 and GW151226, each at a false-alarm rate (FAR) of $< 6.0 \times 10^{-7}\ \mathrm{yr}^{-1}$ ($> 5.3 \sigma$), and a much less confident third detection viz.
+GW151012.
+The \pycbc analysis detected GW151012 with a FAR of $0.37\ \mathrm{yr}^{-1}$ ($1.7 \sigma$)~\cite{GW150914, abbott2016gw150914, BBH_O1}.
+Later, using an improved ranking statistic, this value could be reduced to $0.17\ \mathrm{yr}^{-1}$~\cite{gwtc1}.
+Similarly, in the offline \pycbc analysis of the second observational run (O2), GW170729 was detected with a FAR of $1.36\ \mathrm{yr}^{-1}$.\footnote{Note that \gstlal detected GW151012 and GW170729 with better significance than \pycbc.
+In \cwb, GW151012 could not be detected, while GW170729 was detected with a significance higher than \pycbc and \gstlal~\cite{BBH_O1, gwtc1}.} The statistic used in 2-OGC~\cite{2OGC} reduced the FAR values of GW151012 and GW170729 to $0.0045$ and $0.15$ respectively.
 An investigation shows that the triggers with SNR $\approx 9$ mainly consist of false alarms caused by glitches~\cite{BBH_O1}, which increase the noise background and reduce the significance of marginal events, thereby obstructing the science we can do with them.